vicinityh2020/vicinity-get-started/docs/templates/Quick-start.rst

 Pre-requisites
 ##############

-* You have successfully `registered <Register-organisation.rst>`_ a new organisation.
+* You have successfully `registered <https://vicinity-get-started.readthedocs.io/en/latest/neighbourhood.html#Register-organisation.rst>`_ a new organisation.

 First login
 ###########

 * The first time you login, your organisation has only one user with the administrator role.
 There are no access points, devices or services available at this point.

-* Go to the organisation profile and `give new roles to your user <User-management.rst>`_.
+* Go to the organisation profile and `give new roles to your user <https://vicinity-get-started.readthedocs.io/en/latest/neighbourhood.html#User-management.rst>`_.
 For simplicity, grant all the roles and you will get full power over your organisation.
-It is possible to have different users having different roles and responsibilities, to learn more go to the `user properties section <User-properties.rst>`_.
+It is possible to have different users having different roles and responsibilities, to learn more go to the `user properties section <https://vicinity-get-started.readthedocs.io/en/latest/neighbourhood.html#User-properties.rst>`_.

 * As an optional step, making your user visible to others in the platform is a good idea.
 The reason is that in future steps it will be necessary for making devices and services visible in the platform.